-- use of two administration areas including bathhouses, one adjacent to the HVCPP and one adjacent to the HCPP: - two workshops, one adjacent to the HVCPP and one adjacent to the HCPP; and - use of numerous internal haul roads and conveyors.

-HVOs mining activities south of the Hunter River are comprised of:

-- open cut and highwall mining of coal reserves in Cheshunt Pit, Riverview Pit; - mining by a combination of draglines, shovels, excavators and associated haul trucks: - use of an administration area (Southern Facilities): - maintenance of Heavy Mining Equipment (HME) at the Lemington Workshop; - storage of explosives (Orica reload facility); and - use of numerous internal haul roads.
+- four coal mining areas, including the West and Mitchell Pits, Carrington and North Pit; - use of the HCPP, NCPP and HVCPP; - use of the NLP and the HVLP train loading facilities; - use of two administration areas including bathhouses, one adjacent to the HVCPP and one adjacent to the HCPP; - two workshops, one adjacent to the HVCPP and one adjacent to the HCPP; and - use of numerous internal haul roads and conveyors. - HVOs mining activities south of the Hunter River are comprised of: - open cut and highwall mining of coal reserves in Cheshunt Pit, Riverview Pit; - mining by a combination of draglines, shovels, excavators and associated haul trucks; - use of an administration area (Southern Facilities); - maintenance of Heavy Mining Equipment (HME) at the Lemington Workshop; - storage of explosives (Orica reload facility); and - use of numerous internal haul roads.